 - Read books with rhymes.

 - Teach your child rhymes, short poems and songs.
-Ask him to repeat the words that rhyme.
+Ask her to repeat the words that rhyme.

 - Create couplets, or two-line poems, with your child.
-You make up one line and have her make up the second line that ends with a rhyming word.
+You make up one line and have him make up the second line that ends with a rhyming word.